2017 Trend Report: Hospitality & Tech

 One thing Leuzzi observed in 2016 were coffee shops and wine bars shifting their style of service.
 “People still want to get together with their friends and be social.
 This year we saw a lot of people using coffee shops as an extension of an office space and wine bars as an extension of a living room.
 Coffee shops have been extending their service day by converting to wine bars at night.
 We saw a lot of high top communal tables with a loungy feel.
-These are places you can go to for a couple hours, but the price point is at a good value.”
-As Leuzzi explains, it all goes back to uncertainty of the next few years.
+These are places you can go to for a couple of hours, but the price point is at a good value.”
+As Leuzzi explains, it all goes back to the uncertainty of the next few years.
 People are going to be spending less money and will be less interested in an intellectual experience, which means that restaurant atmosphere and price points will matter a lot in 2017—guests want the social experience without burning a hole in their wallets.

 More Restaurant Tech

 In 2016 there was a lot of growth when it came to restaurant tech, but Leuzzi thinks there’s still room for more.
 In the past year, we’ve seen a lot of restaurant technology developed by people who have experience dining as a guest, but less so that’s geared specifically toward the back of the house.
-“We get a lot of POS systems because many tech people attack the issue they experience.” says Leuzzi.
+“We get a lot of POS systems because many tech people attack the issue they experience,” says Leuzzi.
 “They are constantly trying to create platforms for restaurants.
 Working in a restaurant is a very consuming job.
 The back of house isn’t sitting there trying to come up with a product.
 They’re trying to run their business.
 The people that are entrepreneurs are the people that want to solve a problem—it’s a very specific mindset.”
 These entrepreneurs will continue to try developing products to disrupt the industry, but there is room for new technology to aid on the back end of operations as well.

 Chefs will start shifting toward fast causal concepts Leuzzi predicts.